boamaod/rainbow-bridge/config-example/README.md

 	$ ln -s $(pwd)/.purple ~
 	$ ./start.sh

-Make sure you have installed packages for `screen` and `finch`.
-In Debian based systems probably something like:
+Make sure you have installed relevant Python libraries and packages for `screen` and `finch`.
+On Debian based systems probably something like:

-	$ sudo apt-get install finch screen
+	$ sudo apt-get install screen finch python-pip python-gobject
+	$ pip install pydbus

 This bridge is meant to be a generic one to be easily modified, so have a look at [source code](../rainbow-bridge.py) and fork it any way you want to.